Leicester prison is a men’s prison in the centre of Leicester.

 Gifts are not permitted under any circumstances at Leicester Prison.

-You can send residents money instead which they can use to buy items through a catalogue system.
+You can send prisoners money instead which they can use to buy items through a catalogue system.

 Life at Leicester Prison